andrewrgoss/andrewrgoss.com/content/resources.md

 #### Postman
 This free Chrome extension allows developers to explore, test, and build APIs using a powerful collaborative testing and development suite.<br>
 <a href="https://www.getpostman.com" target="_blank">getpostman.com</a>

+#### Public APIs
+Categorizes different APIs scoured from the web which make their resources available for public consumption.<br>
+<a href="https://github.com/abhishekbanthia/Public-APIs" target="_blank">github.com/abhishekbanthia/Public-APIs</a>

 #### RESTful Architecture
 Technical documentation for RESTful web services with references and language-specific examples.<br>